-3.3 Conceptual Framework
+3.4 Conceptual Framework

 In this section, we lay out a simple statistical model that guides our empirical estimations.
 We first define individuals' exposure to local violence.
-In a second step, we present a basic model for cognitive achievement in order to highlight the likely channels through which local violence may impact students' performance.
+In a second step, we set a basic model for cognitive achievement in order to highlight the likely channels through which local violence may impact students' performance.

-3.3.1 Exposure to violence
+3.4.1 Exposure to violence